celestiaorg/docs/developers/requesting-data-commitment-ranges.md

 to be updated at a different cadence, then you have several different options for how to update the smart contract.

-To request proofs to be submitted to the Blobstream X contract at a different cadence, you can do one of the following:
+Run the Blobstream X operator with hosted proving on the Succinct platform, by running an operator script that pings the platform with proof requests at a specified cadence.
+Follow the instructions here to run the operator script:

+## Recommended setup

-1. [RECOMMENDED] Run the Blobstream X operator with hosted proving, by the Succinct platform
+Run the Blobstream X operator with hosted proving, by the Succinct platform
    [following these instructions](https://github.com/succinctlabs/blobstreamx?tab=readme-ov-file#operator-with-hosted-proving)
    . - `.env` 1. `TENDERMINT_RPC_URL` from